denten-books/plain-text/3-projection.md

 divide," the very idea of what it means often contains entirely conflicting qualities.
 For some, digitality stands in opposition to the notion of naturally "analog" human experience.
-On this view, digital media reduce "fuzzy" and indeterminate human experience to something binary and deterministic.
+On this view, digital media reduce "fuzzy" and indeterminate human experience to something binary, discrete, and deterministic.
 For example, "languages are not codes," David Golumbia writes in his influential monograph *The Cultural Logic of Computation*.
 Human language practice therefore should not be reduced to a "single correct interpretation" or "at the absolute limit, a determinate number of discrete interpretations" [@golumbia_cultural_2009, 291].
 "To submit a phenomenon to computation," Golumbia writes, "is to striate otherwise-smooth details, analog details" [@golumbia_cultural_2009, 159].
-In other words, digital artifacts fall under suspicion for smoothing out difference and thereby for betraying some essential, wonderfully messy property of being human.
-In his essay against digital humanities, Stephen Marche writes in a similar vein:
+Following Deleuze, Golumbia conceives of "striated space" in opposition to spaces smooth and analog like brains, society, politics, language, and baseball [@@golumbia_cultural_2009, 231 & 343].

+In his essay against digital humanities, Stephen Marche worries about the digitization of human experience for the opposite reason.
+"Meaning is mushy," he writes:

-> Meaning is mushy.
-Meaning falls apart.
-Meaning is often ugly, stewed out of
+> Meaning falls apart.
+Meaning is often ugly, stewed out of weakness and
-> weakness and failure.
-It is as human as the body, full of crevices and prey
+> failure.
+It is as human as the body, full of crevices and prey to diseases.
-> to diseases.
-It requires courage and a certain comfort with impurity to live
+> It requires courage and a certain comfort with impurity to live with.
-> with.
-Retreat from the smoothness of technology is not an available option,
+> Retreat from the smoothness of technology is not an available option, even
-> even if it were desirable.
-The disbanding of the papers has already
+> if it were desirable.
+The disbanding of the papers has already occurred, a
-> occurred, a splendid fluttering of the world's texts to the winds.
-We will
+> splendid fluttering of the world's texts to the winds.
+We will have to
-> have to gather them all together somehow.
+> gather them all together somehow.
 But the possibility of a complete,
 > instantly accessible, professionally verified and explicated, free global
 > library is more than just a dream.
 Through the perfection of our smooth
 > machines, we will soon be able to read anything, anywhere, at any time.
 >
 >Insight remains handmade [@marche_literature_2012].

-Stanley Fish, another prominent critic of the digital humanities, finds the opposite problem.
-In contrasting two "visions" of the humanities, digits and computation fall under suspicion for being too undifferentiated.
+In other words, digital artifacts fall under suspicion for smoothing out not for striating difference and thereby for betraying some essential, wonderfully messy property of being human.
+Stanley Fish, another prominent critic of the digital humanities, writes in a similar vein.
 The traditional humanities for Fish exist within the "linear, temporal medium in the context of which knowledge is discrete, partial and situated---knowledge at this time and this place experienced by this limited being."
 By contrast, the digital humanities imagine a "steady yet dynamic state where there is movement and change, but no center, no beginning and end, just all middle."
 The digital vision is meant to deliver us from linearity and from time itself, Fish argues [@fish_digital_2012].
 For Fish, the digital fails because it does not offer *enough* difference:

 > Delivered from linearity, from time-bound, sharply delineated meanings, from
 > mortality, from death, everyone, no longer a one, will revel in and